-3.8.1 Written approval from concerned school authorities

-3.8.1.1.
-For academic field trips, the instructor must submit an Activity Proposal to the Program Chair, for endorsement to the Dean who will recommend it to the School President for approval.
-3.8.1.2.
-For campus organization activities and field trips, the moderator shall file an Activity Proposal and Action Plan.
-It should be submitted to the Head of Student Support Services for endorsement to the Group Head for Academic Support Services who will recommend its approval by the School President.

-3.8.1.3.
-The Activity Proposal and Action Plan should contain the following:

-- 1) Specific objectives/purposes of the activity - 2) For academic field trips: - course syllabus which reflects the relevance of requiring an educational tour and field trip;

-• Copy of the letter sent to the LGUs and copy of acknowledgment letter for LGUs where trips are conducted;

-3) Itinerary including the date, place and time that must be followed

-4) Number of participants and their names, instructors and/or either school personnel expected to join the activity

-- 5) Budget, including reasonable contributions and expected expenses

-- 6) List of classes affected if any.

-- 7) Notarized Parental consent

-- 8) Medical clearance issued by the School Physician

-- 9) Emergency Preparedness Plan

-3.8.1.4.
+- 3.8.1 Written approval from concerned school authorities - 3.8.1.1.
+For academic field trips, the instructor must submit an Activity Proposal to the Program Chair for approval of the School President upon the recommendation of the Dean, endorsement of the Chief Academic Officer, and the recommending approval of the Chief Operating Officer. - 3.8.1.2.
+For campus organization activities and field trips, the moderator shall file an Activity Proposal and Action Plan to be submitted to the Head of the Student Support Services Office for endorsement.
+It shall be approved by the School President upon the recommendation of the Group Head for Student Affairs and Services and the recommending approval of the Chief Operating Officer. - 3.8.1.3.
+The Activity Proposal and Action Plan should contain the following: - 1) Specific objectives/purposes of the activity - 2) For academic field trips: - course syllabus which reflects the relevance of requiring an educational tour and field trip; - Copy of the letter sent to the LGUs and copy of acknowledgment letter for LGUs where trips are conducted; - 3) Itinerary including the date, place and time that must be followed - 4) Number of participants and their names, instructors and/or either school personnel expected to join the activity - 5) Budget, including reasonable contributions and expected expenses - 6) List of classes affected if any. - 7) Notarized Parental consent - 8) Medical clearance issued by the School Physician - 9) Appointment with conforme of Personne-In-Charge/s (PICs) and certificate of first aid and medical emergency training attended - 10) Emergency Preparedness Plan - 11) If the vehicle to be used is from a third party or sub-contracted: - Contract of Service - Certification from LTFRB for the validation of the operator's franchise; - · Special Permit for LTFRB if transportation is out-of-line; and - Updated/valid documents pertaining to registration, , insurance coverage, driver's license, assurance of road worthiness, etc. - In cases where Travel and Tour Operator is used: a copy of Travel and Tour Accreditation Certificate by the Department of Tourism (DOT). - 3.8.1.4.
 All off-campus activities to be held outside the city proper or involving an overnight stay should be approved by the School President.